Is it just me or is wire shelving the worst? Let me show you how to cover wire shelving for $10 using this super easy foam board hack!

 Install Foam board Covers

 Lay the covered foam board onto the shelf.
 I used a few pieces of clear tape to anchor the front piece.
-Install another shelf and repeat the process until all the wire shelves are covered.
+Install another shelf and repeat the process until all the ugly wire shelves are covered.
 Now you have a better-looking closet with shelves that don’t have giant gaps!
 WOO-HOO!

 Reorganize Linen Closet